 It no longer waits for whispers.

-But some nights, when the mist gathers thick and low, I wake with the shape of my own name caught in my mouth—almost spoken, almost heard—from somewhere beneath the water.
+But some nights, when the mist gathers thick and low, I wake with the shape of my own name caught in my mouth—almost spoken, almost heard—moving beneath the water as if it is still deciding whether to keep it.